 - Portrait photos are only available in Forrestal, room BH-071, (202) 586-1350

 - Men should schedule their portraits as early in the morning as possible, the lens used for the pictures shows the face in sharp detail.

 - Portrait background flags are optional for all Assistant Secretaries.

 Form for Requesting Services

 If you have need of our services and you are located at either of the Forrestal Building or Germantown complexes, submit a completed Request for Print, Mail and Visual Media Services HQ F 1420.7.
-Please follow the instructions provided, print and sign the form, then deliver it to us.
+Please follow the instructions provided, print and sign the form, then e-mail the document to email@example.com or deliver it to Photography in BH-071.
 This is an Acrobat file that is both fillable and can be saved with the Acrobat Reader.
 The form MUST be signed by a Federal employee of DOE before the project can be started.
 The signature is our authorization to spend budgeted funds necessary to satisfy your requirement.
 Additionally, it is the requestor’s certification that the work requested is necessary to conduct official DOE business and that the requestor is a Federal (not a contractor) employee of DOE.

 Energy Technology Visuals Collection (ETVC)

 Phone (202) 586-9796

 Hours of operation: 8 a.m. - 5 p.m.